thunfischq/Nerdle/README.md

 # Nerdle
-This is the final project of a programming lecture "Advanced programming in C++" at the Albert Ludwigs Univerity of Freiburg.
+This is the final project of a programming lecture "Advanced programming in C++" at the Albert Ludwigs Univerity of Freiburg, written in C++17.
 Like the name suggests, Nerdle is inspired by Wordle, but instead of a word, the player has to guess a simple equation.

 # Instructions